Weak lensing magnification in the Dark Energy Survey Science Verification Data

-A more accurate calculation can be made with the help of N-body simulations.
-From the integration of the stacking of the pdfs it is found that the total photo-z migration between lens and source sample is $\sim 0.6\%$ depending on the magnitude cut of the source sample.
-To estimate the maximum photo-z migration allowed between the lens and the source sample, the MICE simulation (\autoref{sec:simulation}) with the un-lensed coordinates and magnitudes is used.
+To estimate the maximum allowed photo-z migration between the lens and the source sample, the MICE simulation (\autoref{sec:simulation}) with the un-lensed coordinates and magnitudes is used.
 Galaxies are randomly sampled on the lens redshift bin and then placed on the source redshift bin.
 Conversely, galaxies on the source redshift bin are randomly sampled and placed on the lens redshift bin.
 For a given lens or source sample, the number of galaxies introduced from the other redshift bin is chosen to be 0.1, 0.3, 0.5, 0.7, 0.9 and 2 per cent of the galaxies.
 Then, the two-point angular cross-correlation is computed for each case.
-The difference of the correlation functions measured at the simulation with induced migration between lens and source sample and the original used at \autoref{sec:simulation} is the signal induced by photo-z migration.
+The difference of the correlation functions measured at the simulation with induced migration between lens and source sample and the original used in \autoref{sec:simulation} is the signal induced by photo-z migration.
 The signal induced by photo-z for the cases with 0.9 and 2 per cent computed with this method can be seen at \autoref{fig:photozcontamination}.
 It is found that at 0.9 per cent of contamination, the induced signal due to photo-z migration is comparable to the error in the correlation functions.
 This upper limit is greater than the estimated photo-z migration, demonstrating that the effect of photo-z migration is negligible.
 Photo-z migration has a larger impact on the brightest samples.
-Nevertheless, since the errors of the correlation functions of these samples are shot-noise dominated, the tightest constrains on photo-z migration are imposed by the faintest samples.
+Nevertheless, since the errors of the correlation functions of these samples are shot-noise dominated, the tightest constraints on photo-z migration are imposed by the faintest samples.
 With a larger data sample this statement will no longer be true.

 Photo-z induced correlation functions that mimic magnification may affect the measured significance.
 Thus, Bayes factor is recomputed with two new hypothesis, the measured signal is a combination of magnification and photo-z ($M+Ph$) or the measured signal is only photo-z ($Ph$):